 Perpetual ownership functions like a renewable membership.
 While it is a non-deeded type of ownership, the membership automatically renews at regular intervals, giving you vacations for life.
 Families wishing to pass down their timeshare to those part of their estate might choose perpetual ownership.

 Points-based vacation ownership is a concept most major resort developers have embraced.
 While staying at the same resort during the same week may work for some owners, many timeshare buyers want more flexibility.
 With a points-based timeshare, vacationers choose whether they want to use their points at their home resort or exchange them on a vacation exchange network.
 Points work like currency.
 The amount of points your timeshare is worth depends on a number of factors including the size and type of your unit, the ownership’s usage frequency, the season of ownership and the popularity of the resort.

 Vacation exchange networks can be internally managed by the resort developer or an external third-party company.
 Many developers partner with third-party vacation exchange companies so that they can provide owners with nearly endless vacation choices.
 Popular exchange companies are RCI and Interval International.

 How do Timeshare Seasons & Weeks Work?

 Resorts typically assign a number to each week starting with week 1 in January.
-You can use this reference to see which week is right for you.
-Although check-in dates vary by resort, this calendar should give you an idea of when to plan your vacation.
+Although check-in dates vary by resort, this timeshare weeks calendar should give you an idea of when to plan your vacation.
 Keep in mind that every few years, a “week 53” appears.
 Week 53 is usually added to week 52’s ownership, making week 52 one of the most valuable weeks available.

 Contact Timeshares Only

-Are you interested in selling your timeshare or buying a timeshare on the secondary market?
+Are you interested in buying a timeshare resale?
 Give one of our qualified timeshare consultants a call at 1-800-213-7733.